jackypacky/pgf-econ-graphs/README.md

 # pgf-econ-graphs

-This is the repository for my guide: "Using pgfplots to make economic graphs in LaTeX".
+This is the repository for the guide: "Using pgfplots to make economic graphs in LaTeX".